massgov/mayflower-patternlab/.github/CONTRIBUTING.md

 Right now, you have a fork of the Mayflower repository, but you don't have the files in that repository on your computer.
 Let's create a clone of your fork locally on your computer.

 1. On GitHub, navigate to your fork of the Mayflower repository at `https://github.com/<your-github-username>/mayflower`.
-1. Click the green "Clone or download" button in the top right corner.
-1. In the "Clone with SSH" dialog, click the clipboard icon to copy the clone URL for the repository.
-1. From your terminal, type `git clone `, and then paste the URL you copied.
-It will look like this, with your GitHub username instead of `<your-github-username>`: `git clone git@github.com:<your-github-username>/mayflower.git`.
-Press Enter to create your clone.
+1. Follow from Step 2 of [Github Help: Cloning a repository](https://help.github.com/articles/cloning-a-repository/).

-You now have a local representation of *your* Mayflower fork.
+You now have a local representation of *your* Mayflower!

 ## Installing project dependencies